joola/joola/README.md

 1. Integrate existing data-sources to correlate, analyze and visualize data.
 2. Stores relevant data in a unique caching layer enabling scalable, rapid response times to queries and requests.
-3. Completely embeddable into existing sites, but also ships with a state-of-the-art analytics website.
+3. Seamlessly embeddable into existing sites, including single sign on and advanced features.

 ### Main Features

 - **Big-data**, supports distributed caching and processing to cope with big-data needs.
-- **Real-time** big-data processing.
+- **Real-time** data processing.
 Display analytics as they arrive.
 - **Fast**, advanced caching algorithm.
 Avg. query time of less than a few seconds.
 - **Embed** quickly, seamlessly integrate with your site.
 - **Scalable**, run on a single machine or a node-based matrix.